 This recipe is sponsored by Udi’s Gluten Free, a year- long partner of Heartbeet Kitchen.

 I look forward to the weekends for many reasons, but mostly for longer, slower breakfasts, making things a little more decadent and special than what we’re used to on the weekdays.
-Often it’s such version of seasonal waffles, or pancakes, but as of late, I’m hooked on this Sweet Potato French Toast with Bacon.
-And maple syrup.
-And a dollop of creme fraiche (or whipped cream).
+Often it’s such version of seasonal waffles, or pancakes, but as of late, I’m hooked on this Gluten Free French Toast with Bacon.
+With maple syrup.
+With a dollop of mashed sweet potatoes, and creme fraiche (or whipped cream).
+Sounds out of the ordinary, but is SO good.

 In addition to sweet potato in the batter, I spread a thin coating on each piece before finishing the stack, giving it extra moisture and flavor.